daidahao/C-CPP-Programming-Notes/midterm.md

 `int toupper(int c);`

-> There isn't in standard C any funcJon to change the case of a full string (it's very easy to write).
+> There isn't in standard C any function to change the case of a full string (it's very easy to write).

 ### String manipulation